"It's trained by non-disabled people": Evaluating How Image Quality Affects Product Captioning with Vision-Language Models: Study 1: Understanding BLV People's Preferences, Experiences, and Challenges with AI-based Captioning of Product Images

-BLV people's open-ended responses here suggest that the built-in features to assess image quality issues have mixed effectiveness.
-Seeing AI, for example, provides beeping sounds to help users move an object or product barcode into view of the camera.
+BLV people's open-ended responses suggest that the built-in features for assessing image quality issues are only partially effective.
+Seeing AI, for example, emits beeps to help users move an object or product barcode into the camera's view.
 When asked about this feature, 14 people shared positive comments (e.g., ``Does a great job of letting me know when the object is in full view'' and ``This really helps me when adjusting the angle of the camera and increases my confidence'').
 However, 27 people shared negative or mixed experiences with this feature, mentioning that it is not always accurate regarding alignment, it is hard to rotate objects to find the barcode, making slight adjustments and holding one's hand steady is problematic, and the feedback can be misleading (e.g., forcing the camera to put a whole object in view when only a small portion is of interest).
-One person said, ``Basically, it's a game of hot and cold, it takes some trial and error every time to get it right, unless you have a good sense of where the barcode is.''
-The remainder said they have not used this feature (n=21) or did not answer the question.
+One person said, ``It's a game of hot and cold: it takes some trial and error every time to get it right, unless you have a good sense of where the barcode is.''
+The remainder stated that they had not used this feature ($n=21$) or did not answer the question.